 Platforms: PC, Xbox One

 Here's a game that seriously lives up to its name.
-This super-original indie shooter is a blazing new take on the genre, thanks to one huge twist: the world's action only moves when your character does, which means plotting every inch ahead is totally crucial.
+This super-original indie shooter is a blazing new take on the genre, thanks to one huge twist: the world's action only moves when your character does, which means plotting every inch is totally crucial.

 Pair that with the stark white-and-red aesthetic and Superhot stands out in the crowded FPS market – it's really nothing like any shooter you've played before.
-It's on PC and Xbox One now, but to be honest, the most engaging experience could come with the Oculus Rift-powered VR version due out before the end of 2016.
+It's on PC and Xbox One now, but to be honest, the most engaging experience could come with the Oculus Rift-powered VR version due before the end of 2016.
 Don't wait, though!